Food safety and facility sanitization are at the top of the list when we talk about cleaning for your food processing plant.

 Sanitizing Flat Work Surfaces

-First, the food work, prep and cooking stations will get messy.
-Cleaning up these areas on an as-needed basis throughout the day will help prevent any foodborne cross-contamination from happening.
+First, the food prep and cooking stations will get messy.
+Cleaning up these areas on an as-needed basis throughout the day will help prevent any food-borne cross-contamination from happening.
 Keeping these stations clean and sanitized will maintain a healthy environment for customers and staff alike.
 Providing exceptional conditions are win-win for everyone and the goal you are aiming for.
-These food work surfaces should also be sanitized thoroughly on a daily basis, with disinfecting cleaner and meticulous attention to detail to assure these spaces are exceptionally clean on a regular schedule.
+These food work surfaces should also be sanitized thoroughly on a daily basis using disinfecting cleaner, and with meticulous attention to detail to assure these spaces are exceptionally clean on a regular schedule.

 Keeping Food Processing Equipment and Storage Areas Clean